 Not Hrithik Roshan But Shahrukh Khan To Play 'Octopus-like' Creature In Shankar's Underwater Film?

-After the blockbuster success of '2.0', everyone is eagerly waiting for Shankar Shanmugham to spin magic on screen once again.
-Buzz is that the filmmaker is currently working on a number of scripts; one of which is an underwater sci-fi thriller.
+After the blockbuster success of '2.0', everyone is eagerly waiting for Shankar Shanmugham to spin magic on the screen once again.
+Buzz is that the filmmaker is currently working on a number of scripts, one of which is an underwater sci-fi thriller.

 Reports suggest that he has approached Shahrukh Khan to play the antagonist.
 Shankar was earlier in talks with Hrithik Roshan for the same role.
 However, things didn't work out since the 'Super 30' actor is on the brink of signing a few films.